HassanHany99/ClinicManagmentAPI/README.md

 - `Unit of Work` → Manage transactions and consistency
 - `DTOs` → Abstract and sanitize data across layers
 - `AutoMapper` → Clean transformation between Entities ⇄ DTOs
+- `Filters` → Centralize model validation logic
+- `Middleware` → Catch and format global exceptions

 ---

 ## 🔐 Security

-JWT authentication is being integrated to protect endpoints and support secure access for users (Admin/Doctor).
+JWT authentication is currently being integrated to secure endpoints and support user roles (e.g., Admin, Doctor).

 ---

 ## 🚀 Project Status

-The **core structure is complete**, covering major clinic operations (doctors, patients, appointments, diagnosis, and clinics).
+The **core backend features are complete**, covering all major clinic operations.
-The project is being continuously **refined** and **expanded** to reflect real-world backend development practices and production readiness.
+The API now returns **consistent structured responses**, and follows best practices in clean architecture, async programming, and RESTful API design.

 ---

 ## 📌 Notes

-This project is built from scratch to master backend development using .NET, and to demonstrate clean architecture, database relationships, async programming, and scalable patterns — with a goal of becoming **job-ready for backend development roles**.
+This project is being built from scratch to master backend development using .NET — applying layered design, clean practices, and production-level coding standards — with the goal of becoming **job-ready for backend developer roles**.

-Stay tuned for upcoming improvements! 🚀

 ---

 ## 🧑‍💻 Author

 **Hassan Hany Emara**
-SOFTWARE ENGINEER
+Software Engineer

+---

+⭐ Stay tuned for JWT integration, logging, and Swagger documentation!